jslow421/chatbot-next/README.md

 4. Run the development server: `npm run dev`
 5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

-## Contributing

-Contributions are welcome!
-If you find ChatGPT Clone useful, consider starring the repository on GitHub.

 ## License

 This project is open source and available under the [MIT License](https://opensource.org/licenses/MIT).